-am in receipt of the Town of Groveland Personnel Policies and Procedures Manual.
-I received he information on (date).
-I understand it is my responsibility to be familiar with and adhere to the provisions of these policies.
-Unless otherwise specified in the employment agreement of a contractual employee, all employment is of indefinite duration and is terminable at the will of the [town/city] at any time, with or without reason.
-No one at the Town of Groveland], other than [the Board of Selectmen or personnel with statutory authority has the authority to commit to a contract of employment, and then only in writing.
-The language used in these policies is not intended to create, nor is it to be construed to constitute, a contract between the Town of Groveland and any of its employees.
-The policies, plans and procedures contained herein supersede all previous personnel policies, plans and procedures of the Town of Groveland. f you belong to a Union, the provisions of your collective bargaining contract may govern if hey are different than the provisions of this Personnel Procedures Manual The Town of Groveland reserves the right to modify, revoke, suspend, terminate, or change any or all plans, policies, and procedures, in whole or in part, at any time, with or without prior notice.
+I am in receipt of the Town of Groveland Personnel Policies and Procedures Manual.
+I received the information on (date).
+I understand it is my responsibility to be familia with and adhere to the provisions of these policies. nless otherwise specified in the employment agreement of a contractual employee, all mployment is of indefinite duration and is terminable at the will of the [town/city] at any tire with or without reason.
+No one at the Town of Groveland], other than [the Board of Selectment of Personnel with statutory authority has the authority to commit to a contract of employment then only in writing.
+The language used in these policies is not intended to create, nor is to be construed to constitute, a contract between the Town of Groveland and any of its imployees.
+The policies, plans and procedures contained herein supersede all previous ersonnel policies, plans and procedures of the Town of Groveland.
+If you belong to a Union, the provisions of your collective bargaining contract may govern if they are different than the provisions of this Personnel Procedures Manual The Town of Groveland reserves the right to modify, revoke, suspend, terminate, or change any or all plans, policies, and procedures, in whole or in part, at any time, with or without prior notice.
 The Town will try to give advance notice in the event that it finds it necessary to change any policy, program or benefit, but the Town cannot guarantee that everyone will receive advance notice of such changes.
 Any changes that are made will apply retroactively.
 EMPLOYEE PRINTED NAME EMPLOYEE SIGNATURE DATE